 A deployment can have multiple Ambassador-created Compute Engine backend services that run behind one HTTP(s) load balancer.
 Each backend service maps to an individual on-premises app.

-Once the Cloud IAP connector is deployed, Cloud IAP secures your app with identity and context based Cloud Identity and Access Management (Cloud IAM) access policies.
+Once the IAP connector is deployed, IAP secures your app with identity and context based Cloud Identity and Access Management (Cloud IAM) access policies.
 Because a Cloud IAM access policy is configured on the backend service resource level, you're able to have different access control lists for each of your on-premises apps.
-This means only one GCP project is needed to manage access to multiple on-premises apps.
+This means only one Google Cloud project is needed to manage access to multiple on-premises apps.

-When a request is sent to an app hosted on GCP, Cloud IAP authenticates and authorizes the user requests.
-It then grants the user access to the GCP app.
+When a request is sent to an app hosted on Google Cloud, IAP authenticates and authorizes the user requests.
+It then grants the user access to the Google Cloud app.

-When a request is sent to an on-premises app, Cloud IAP authenticates and authorizes the user request.
-It then routes the request to the Cloud IAP connector.
-The Cloud IAP connector forwards the request through a site-to-site connection established with Cloud Interconnect from GCP to the on-premises network.
+When a request is sent to an on-premises app, IAP authenticates and authorizes the user request.
+It then routes the request to the IAP connector.
+The IAP connector forwards the request through a site-to-site connection established with Cloud Interconnect from Google Cloud to the on-premises network.

-The following diagram shows the high-level traffic flow of a web request for a GCP app (app1) and an on-premises app (app2).
+The following diagram shows the high-level traffic flow of a web request for a Google Cloud app (app1) and an on-premises app (app2).